NSLab-CUK/NSLab-CUK.github.io/_pages/6-lecture.md

   * Instructor: Faculty members of Dept. of AI

 * 06480-01 and 06481-01 Capstone Design for Artificial Intelligence 1 and 2 (Joint Lecture)
   * Instructor: Faculty members of Dept. of AI

-* 06847-01 and 06841-01 Undergraduate Research 1 and 2 (Joint Lecture)
-  * Instructor: Faculty members of Dept. of AI

 * 06483-01 to 06487-01 	Internship Program for Artificial Intelligence 1 to 5 (Joint Lecture)